Snowflake-Labs/sfquickstarts/site/sfguides/src/data_app/data_app.md

 artillery run scripts/load_tests/monthly_random.yaml
 ```

-In Snowflake console, go to the history again to see the queries which are being execued in your account.
+In Snowflake console, go to the history again to see the queries which are being executed in your account.
 You will notice that queries start queuing as load increases in this scenario and in the load test you will begin to see timeouts.
 The goal we are trying to attain with this application is a p95 under 5 seconds.
 Control-C will stop the load test.

 ## Load Test for a Medium Cluster